 The character ‘.’ matches any single character except the null character.

 Bracket expressions are used to match ranges of characters.
 Bracket expressions where the range is backward, for example ‘[z-a]’, are invalid.
 Within square brackets, ‘\’ can be used to quote the following character.
-Character classes are not supported, so for example you would need to use ‘[0-9]’ instead of ‘[[:digit:]]’.
+Character classes are supported; for example ‘[[:digit:]]’ will match a single decimal digit.

 GNU extensions are not supported and so ‘\w’, ‘\W’, ‘\<’, ‘\>’, ‘\b’, ‘\B’, ‘\`’, and ‘\'’ match ‘w’, ‘W’, ‘<’, ‘>’, ‘b’, ‘B’, ‘`’, and ‘'’ respectively.